river-veek/four-year-plan-tracker/README.md

     * Project_Plan.pdf - Team TBD's Four-Year Plan Tracker Project Plan presented as a 3-Page-Summary
     * SDS.pdf - Software Design Specification
     * SRS.pdf - Software Requirements Specification
-    * TeamTDB.pdf - Documentation of Team TBD's progress in Excel format, tracked hours of work - organized by week
+    * TeamTBD.pdf - Documentation of Team TBD's progress in Excel format, tracked hours of work - organized by week
 * pickles - A directory to hold the user's unique pickle files (essentially working as cookies)
     * tmp.txt - A placeholder file to maintain the pickle directory on the repo.
 Other files will populate this directory as the user creates Student objects using the website application
 * static - Flask looks for the /static/ directory by default as the location where css and js files are stored